 - The File Setup tab for Derive requires selection of both an input data file and an instrument configuration (.con) file before it will process data.
-However, an SBE 37-SM, 37-SMP, 37-IM, and 37-IMP stores calibration coefficients internally, and does not have a .con file.
-You can use a .con file from any other Sea-Bird instrument; the contents of the file will not affect the results.
-If you do not have a .con file for another Sea-Bird instrument, create one in SBE Data Processing's Configure menu (select any instrument in the Configure menu, then click Save As in the Configuration dialog box). - Derive is not compatible with a .cnv file from an SBE 39 or 48. - For an SBE 21 or 45 with a remote temperature sensor, SEASAVE, Data Conversion, and Derive all use the remote temperature data when calculating density and sound velocity.
+However, an SBE 37-SM, 37-SMP, 37-IM, 37-IMP, 39, and 48 stores calibration coefficients internally, and does not have a .con file.
+For these and any other instruments with internal calibration coefficients, select any .con file (or create and select an empty file with a .con extension); the contents of the file will not affect the results. - For an SBE 21 or 45 with a remote temperature sensor, SEASAVE, Data Conversion, and Derive all use the remote temperature data when calculating density and sound velocity.